 The Atlanta Foundation for Public Spaces, LLC was established in 2005 to support the arts community by operating arts and craft events and festivals in the metro Atlanta, Georgia area.
 AFFPS was formed to create a way of integrating and encouraging both social interactions and the opportunity for individuals and businesses to obtain cross exposures in marketplaces that they may normally not have.
 Our festivals, events and markets enjoy diverse social and economic participants.
 All events are professionally managed and maintained to create a "destination" in which both public and private opportunities for economic growth can be explored.
 AFFPS works in partnership with the communities and cities in the metro Atlanta area to expand public access to art.
 For assistance with event production, contact Patrick Dennis.

 AFFPS at a glance:

-•AFFPS is a member of the International Festivals & Events Association and
+AFFPS is a member of the National Association of Independent Artist and the Southeast Festivals & Events Association.

 Chastain Park Arts Festival